WSU-cshimizu/ceg4110-group-project-no-grads/deliverables/design_specification.md

 11. The interactions shall deliver meaningful information to the player.

+   When the player approaches an npc with which they may talk too, a chat bubble will appear above the npc's head indicating the player is able to interact with this npc.
+Npc's have a detection zone around them that triggers the chat bubble icon's visibility.
+When a player character enters the zone the visibility is set to true, when the player exits the zone, the visibility is set to false.
+While within the zone, if the player presses enter, the dialog for that npc will be triggered.
    <img src="diagrams/chat_bubble_diagram.png" alt="chat bubble diagram">

 13. The game map shall contain enemies.